top of page

 IMG_5771.JPG

-My niche: Perinatal Period + Autism (/disability)
+My niche: Perinatal Period + Neurodivergence (/disability)

-Why Perinatal Psychology Matters in Autism Assessment
+Why Perinatal Psychology Matters in Autism Assessment & Therapy

 Here's why that matters: